JoshDoody/joshdoody.github.io/book.md

 ## Where should you start?

-If you have a job interview coming up, start with [How to ace your next interview]({{ site.baseurl }}/interview-preparation/).
-If you already have a job offer, start with [How to negotiate your new salary]({{ site.baseurl }}/why-negotiate-starting-salary/).
+If you have a job interview coming up, start with [How to ace your next interview]({{ site.baseurl }}/book/interview/interview-preparation/).
+If you already have a job offer, start with [How to negotiate your new salary]({{ site.baseurl }}/book/negotiate/salary-negotiation-strategy-overview/).

-If you're happy where you are but want more from your current job, start with [How to get your next promotion]({{ site.baseurl }}/how-to-get-promoted-at-work/).
+If you're happy where you are but want more from your current job, start with [How to get your next raise]({{ site.baseurl }}/book/raise/how-to-ask-for-a-raise-at-work/).

 ## Why am I giving this away for free?

-I like [helping people]({{ site.bsaeurl }}/testimonials/), and this is another way I can help people by making sure everyone has access to my book.
+I like [helping people]({{ site.baseurl }}/testimonials/), and this is another way I can help people by making sure everyone has access to my book.

 ## How do I make money if I'm giving it away?